 - Build koala-friendly fencing

 - Write letters to the Australian government urging them to act for koalas by saving koala habitat.
 The Australian Koala Foundation has a good example letter here.

 You have a whole 30 days to enjoy these Save the Koala Month activities.

 Not really fond of koalas?
-Meet one and like me, you may just change your mind!
+Meet one in person and you may just change your mind!